beelol/conway/README.md

 # How it Works

 After a seed is loaded, the application will simulate a grid starting with that seed.

 During the simulation, a new generation will automatically and repeatedly be created and displayed.

 The application will loop in this manner for 500 cycles by default, and then exit.
+To edit the number of cycles, view the below section "Configuring the Application."

 # Creating Your Own Seed

 You may also add your own seeds should you want to test them on your own.

 When creating a seed, follow the convention found in the demo files; dead cells should be periods (.) amd live cells should be capital Xs (X).

 For the application to find the seed, just save it as a .txt file in the "seeds" directory (./seeds) You may then run the application with that seed as per above instructions.